 There are four types of tests you can run.
 Since you need validated learning from real customers, they need to think the product is ready.

-The tolerance from your customers determines which type of MVP test fits best.
+The tolerance of your customers determines which type of MVP test is the best fit.

 Qualitative Marketing MVP Tests

 These tests mainly involve to share your marketing material to your customers and get their feedback.
 Anything from emails, landing pages, videos, banners, etc., will do it.

 The goal is to test your value proposition.
 Your customers will help you understand which product benefits are more important to them.

 These tests help you validate demand for your product.
 The data you get as a result should help you find interviewees later on the process.